 Phase 2 Diet – Thick Liquids

 This stage will include fuller liquids that are rich in calories.

 - Cream of Wheat

 - Sugar-Free Plain Yogurt (no fruit, no nuts)

-During this phase the patient will begin to transition from clear liquids to soft foods (phase 3).
-During this phase, you should focus on having enough protein while still taking in at least 64 ounces.
+During this phase, the patient will begin to transition from clear liquids to soft foods (phase 3).
+During this stage, you should focus on having enough protein while still taking in at least 64 ounces.
 Aim for 60-70 grams a day or 75-80 if you are a male.

 It is important to have a protein supplement daily during this phase.
-Choose a low carb option with less than 150 calories and at least 15 protein grams.
-Some good choices are 100% Whey Protein Isolite Bullets or Body Fortress® 100% Whey Protein Powder.
+Choose a low-carb option with less than 150 calories and at least 15 protein grams.
+Some good choices are 100% Whey Protein Isolate Bullets or Body Fortress® 100% Whey Protein Powder.

 NOTE: If you are lactose intolerant, you may substitute rice or soy milk for cow’s milk.

 Learn More: Phase Two: The Bariatric Surgery Thick Liquid Diet